 Sheffield Voices is a learning disability self-advocacy group.
-Due to the corona virus, they have been running their meetings on Zoom.
+During the pandemic they have been running their meetings on Zoom.
 They meet twice a week to talk about things that affect their lives.
 They have created YouTube videos where members of the group talk about their use of Zoom.